 If you are late please go to the school office to register your child.
-Paula or Tyler will bring them over to the classroom.
+A member of the office team will bring them over to their classroom.
+Staff will not open the classroom doors to parents after 9am as this is disruptive to the children's learning.
 If your child is too ill to come to school, please phone the office on 0115 807 7750 - or email office@victoriaprimaryschool.org.uk - so we know not to expect your child that day.
 Children who have had sickness or diarrhoea must stay off school for 48 hours after the last symptom so that illnesses don't spread to other families.